 PS 101 Introduction to Psychology 3 cr.

-PS/SO 301 Social Psychology cr.
+PS/SO 301 Social Psychology

-PS 315 Theories of Personality cr.
+PS 315 Theories of Personality

 SO 141 Introduction to Sociology 3 cr.

 SO 206 Social Issues in Contemporary Society 3 cr.

-SO 451 Advanced Social Psychology 3 cr.
+SO 338 Self and Society

 School of Behavioral and Health Sciences Social Psychology